 Also, try to be flexible with your travel dates to get the best price.
 Travel at off-peak times and, wherever possible, avoid the school holidays, unless it’s the October half term which would still be considered off-peak.

 Check to see if getting an indirect flight is cheaper, and try flying overnight for long haul flights.
 Get the cheapest price and spend the flight asleep to wake up refreshed and ready to enjoy your holiday when you land.

 Check alternative travel

 Alternatively, why not check to see if there are any other ways you can reach your destination to save both money and do your bit for the environment?
-Environmentally-friendly operators like Flixbus and Loco2 have coach routes all around Europe so you can explore on a budget, while companies like Omio make it easy to search for trains and coaches as well as flights.
+Environmentally-friendly operators like Flixbus and Rail Europe have coach routes all around Europe so you can explore on a budget, while companies like Omio make it easy to search for trains and coaches as well as flights.
 You may be able to catch a ferry or a train, so check all your options before you book the flights.